iCAS-SJTU/Chip-Like-A-House/for_evaluation/README.md

-# R-Zoo Evaluation Subset: Rectilinear Floorplan Benchmarks
+# R-Zoo: Evaluation Subset — Rectilinear Floorplan Benchmarks

 Benchmarking is fundamental to advancing physical design automation, as it enables quantitative and reproducible comparison of competing algorithms.
 R-Zoo provides a standardized collection of rectilinear floorplans featuring diverse notch patterns, aspect ratios, and whitespace distributions, allowing researchers to test optimization algorithms under controlled yet realistic conditions.
 Designs range from single-notch layouts to multi-notch floorplans, ensuring broad coverage across possible scenarios.
 Each layout is verified for legality and can be directly integrated into open-source flows such as DREAMPlace and OpenROAD, offering a reproducible and extensible environment for evaluating placement quality, whitespace utilization, and congestion metrics.
 This subset is particularly suitable for assessing rectilinear-aware placement algorithms, whitespace diagnosis frameworks, and topology-driven co-optimization methods.

-## Benchmark Inventory
+## Subset Overview

 | Design | Single-notch | Multi-notch |
 |:------:|:------------:|:-----------:|